Manuel254001/JupyterNotebookBasics/README.md

 ### Creating a Virtual Environment
 The next thing is to create a python virtual environment.
-This is an important step because different projects may require libraries with different versions, and it can be a nightmare to manage this you install all of your libraries globally.
+This is an important step because different projects may require libraries with different versions, and it can be a nightmare to manage this if you install all of your libraries globally.
 To remedy this, we create python virtual environments.
 This is essentially a local installation of all library packages that you may need to use, and you create one for each project.
 I usually name all of my virtual